SeldonIO/seldon-core/doc/source/python/python_module.md

  * `seldon-core-microservice` executable to serve microservice components in Seldon Core.
 This is used by the Python Wrapper for Seldon Core.
  * `seldon-core-microservice-tester` executable to test running Seldon Core microservices over REST or gRPC.
  * `seldon-core-api-tester` executable to test the external API for running Seldon Deployment inference graphs over REST or gRPC.
  * `seldon_core.seldon_client` library.
 Core reference API module to call Seldon Core services (internal microservices or the external API).
-This is used by the testing executable and can be used by users which to build their own clients to Seldon Core in Python.
+This is used by the testing executable and can be used by users to build their own clients to Seldon Core in Python.

 ## Install